spyder-ide/spyder/Announcements.md

 # Minor release to list

-**Subject**: [ANN] Spyder 5.2.2 is released!
+**Subject**: [ANN] Spyder 5.3.0 is released!

 Hi all,

-On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **5.2.2** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases
+On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **5.3.0** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases

-This release comes thirty-eight days after version 5.2.1 and it contains the following important fixes:
+This release comes sixty-eight days after version 5.2.2 and it contains the following new features, important fixes and new API features:

+* New `Run to current line` and `Run from current line` actions in the Editor
+* New option to reset per-file run configurations
+* Now the spyder-terminal plugin comes bundled with the standalone installers (MacOS and Windows)
+* Now the Windows standalone installers come with Python 3.8.10
+* Drop support for Python 3.6
+* Update PyQt requirement to 5.15
-* Fix using Tk backend on Windows with the IPython Console.
+* Fix the restart logic in the IPython Console to set matplotlib interactive backends
-* Fix several issues regarding the IPython Console kernel restart, shutdown and bening errors handling.
+* Fix some issues related to black formatting configuration and usage
+* Improve Editor performance by decreasing the amount of requests (didChange request) made to the pyls instance
+* Disable Kite provider for completions
+* Require IPython => 7.31.1 due to CVE-2022-21699
+* Several fixes for type errors with Python 3.10
+* New `on_close` method for the `PluginMainWidget` class that its called on `closeEvent`

-In this release we fixed 35 issues and merged 45 pull requests that amount to more than 164 commits.
+In this release we fixed 45 issues and merged 66 pull requests that amount to more than 303 commits.
 For a full list of fixes, please see our [Changelog](https://github.com/spyder-ide/spyder/blob/5.x/CHANGELOG.md).

 Don't forget to follow Spyder updates/news on the project's